ACTI-I has been successfully completed

 Approach:

-- 7-weekly meetings with the consortium partners in 2022 and a joint working session in January 2023
+- 7 weekly meetings with the consortium partners in 2022 and a joint working session in January 2023

 Contact V-tron:

-However, the technical state-of-the-art is not currently advanced enough to realize this potential.
-In particular, the digital infrastructures required for high-quality data in the system are not sufficiently well developed and/or coordinated.
-The driver notices the adverse and sometimes even dangerous consequences of this while driving, which obviously does not help the adoption of the system.
+The ACTI-I project investigated the impact of technical failure on the acceptance of ISA based on interviews with experts, potential users and test subjects, a literature study, and research into the accuracy of digital maps.
+The report presents the methodology, findings and main recommendations.
+The main conclusion is that ISA has great potential for improving road safety because, when functioning properly, the system is expected to be used by a large proportion of drivers.
+However, the state-of-the-art technology is not yet advanced enough to realise this potential.
+In particular, the digital infrastructures required for high-quality data in the system are not sufficiently developed and/or coordinated.
+Drivers experience the adverse and sometimes even dangerous consequences of this while driving, which obviously does not promote the adoption of the system.

 Enjoy reading, and feel free to contact the researchers if you would like to know more about this project and its results.

-On behalf of the entire consortium,
+On behalf of the complete consortium,

 - Marith Dieker, researcher at HAN Automotive Research